omroali/Pothole-Reporting-Robot/README.md

 3. Launch the my_robot_bringup launch file
 4. Begin running follow_waypoint to begin recording the pothole position

-If zsh is installed on your system, this can be started by making sure it is executablea and simply running
+If zsh is installed on your system, this can be started by making sure it is executable and simply running the script
 ```
 chmod +x run_workspace.sh
 ./run_workspace.sh